MBACP, Person Centred Counsellor- Humanistic Counselling

-Welcome to Humanistic Counselling, my name is Anna.
-I'm trained in the Person Centred approach and my qualifications are accredited by the British Association of Counsellors and Psychotherapists.
-I am a registered member of the BACP (www.bacp.co.uk) but first and foremost I am a human being with a broad variety of life experiences.
+Welcome to Humanistic Counselling.
+I am trained in the Person Centred approach and my qualifications are accredited by the British Association of Counsellors and Psychotherapists.
+I'm a registered member of the BACP (www.bacp.co.uk) but first and foremost I'm a human being with a broad variety of life experiences.

-Humanistic Counselling values the unique experiences and personality of each client.
+I value the unique experiences and personality of each client.
 I offer an empathic and confidential service in a safe and non-judgemental environment working with adults at their own pace.
-I aim to promote positive change through building a genuine therapeutic relationship so it is important that you feel relaxed and comfortable with your counsellor.
-Therefore, I offer a free initial 30 minute consultation to help you decide if you would like to work with me.
+I aim to promote positive change through building a genuine therapeutic relationship.

-My Core Belief: I believe that increased self-awareness along with complete self-acceptance is the key to moving forward away from psychological distress and closer towards your ideal self.
-If the true self is denied or forgotten this can lead to a disrupted state of well-being.
-I feel it is most beneficial to walk alongside the client on their journey to the true self.
+My Core Belief: I believe that increased self awareness along with complete self acceptance is the key to moving forward away from psychological distress and closer towards your ideal self.
+If the true self is denied or forgotten this can lead to a disrupted state of well being.
+I feel it is most beneficial to walk alongside a client on their therapeutic journey.

 Why Person Centred Talking Therapy?

-Whether you're struggling with depression, the weight of past experiences or you wish to explore current issues that are leaving you feeling overwhelmed and anxious; talking therapy may be effective for you.
-Some people find it easier to talk with a unbiased ear outside of their friend/family support network.
+Whether you're struggling with depression, the weight of past experiences or you wish to explore current issues that are leaving you feeling overwhelmed and anxious- talking therapy may be for you.

-This client centred work is based in Carl Roger's theory of providing the Core-Conditions within a therapeutic setting.
-These include non-judgemental, genuine and empathic responses to client experiences.
-The therapeutic conditions create a non-directive environment geared towards building confidence and therefore facilitating change.
+Client centred work is based in Carl Rogers theory of providing the core conditions in a therapeutic setting.
+These include genuine, empathic and non-judgemental responses to client experiences.
+The therapeutic conditions create a non-directive environment geared towards building confidence and autonomy- therefore facilitating change.
 This non-interpretative approach is rooted in the belief that each individual holds an innate ability to be the architect of their own destiny.
 By learning to draw on our inner capacity for resilience each of us have within us the resources to deal with whatever life presents.
 I firmly believe when we feel understood, accepted and validated under the right conditions we can reach our full potential and begin to trust in ourselves.

 Training, qualifications & experience

-I hold a BACP accredited counselling qualification from University Centre Colchester:
+I hold a BACP accredited counselling qualification from the University of Essex:

 Diploma of Higher Education in Person Centred Counselling